 It can be just so hard.

 I know others who have said similar things to me recently about their dating relationships or marriages.
-So I wanted to reflect on a few reason why it can feel hard sometimes, and how we can maybe get over it.
+So I wanted to reflect on a few reasons why it can feel hard sometimes, and how we can maybe get over it.

 It’s important because all relationships involve imperfect people.
 We make mistakes, and saying sorry is a big factor in making sure the mistakes don’t cause irreversible damage.